Stake-Across/Stake-Across-Protocol/README.md

 This use case demonstrates the integration of cross-chain capabilities with yield-generating strategies in DeFi, utilizing the robustness of Chainlink's CCIP and the efficiency of the ERC4626 standard for a comprehensive DeFi solution.

 Chainlink CCIP fees are paid using LINK tokens.
 They can also be paid in the [chain's native token](https://documentation-private-git-ccip-documentation-chainlinklabs.vercel.app/ccip/architecture#ccip-billing) but in this example we pay CCIP fees in LINK.

+## Stake Across

+### Buy and Stake $Coq Across multiple blockchains

+#### Context

+The $Coq Token is available on a limited number of Decentralized Exchanges (Dexs) and Centralized Exchanges (Cexs), but this can potentially restrict new users from easily acquiring $Coq tokens.
+We believe that bridges serve as a common method for transferring tokens across different blockchain networks.
+However, using bridges carries inherent risks, as they are often vulnerable to hacking attempts, resulting in the depletion of liquidity.
+Constant efforts are being made to explore alternative options and establish secure methods for bridging tokens and messages between blockchain networks.

+#### Proposed Solution

+An innovative approach to enhance liquidity for $Coq across various blockchain networks involves leveraging the Cross Chain Interoperability Protocol (CCIP).
+With CCIP, users gain the ability to send messages, transfer tokens, and trigger actions seamlessly across different blockchains.

+#### How it works?

+This protocol utilizes Chainlink's Cross Chain Interoperability Protocol (CCIP) technology, enabling users to purchase and/or stake $Coq across various blockchain networks.
+The CCIP burn and mint mechanism facilitate this process.
+By simultaneously burning the token on the source chain and minting an equivalent token on the destination chain, the protocol seamlessly transfers assets between different blockchains.
+The same method can be employed to transfer tokens back and forth between either chain.
+CCIP offers audited token pool contracts that manage the intricacies of burning/minting or locking/minting tokens across chains.
+Importantly, token sponsors retain complete control over their token pool contract while leveraging CCIP.
+The well-established reputation of Chainlink in the realm of oracles positions CCIP as a technology with high adoption potential.
+In contrast to various blockchain bridges, CCIP is an infrastructure designed for integration within applications.
+Its primary focus is not the end user, hence a user-friendly graphical interface from Chainlink is not provided.
+While CCIP technology is in its early stages and evolving daily, it currently supports only a limited number of blockchains and tokens.
+Testing on the supported testnets is possible.
+For $Coq to be supported by CCIP, the project team must engage with the Chainlink team, obtain approval, and provide token liquidity to the CCIP protocol.
+Our protocol enables users across multiple chains to buy, hold, stake, and secure $Coq.
+Stake Across allows users to buy, stake, and receive staking rewards.
+This initiative contributes to the growth of the Coq Inu community across the broader blockchain ecosystem, offering users the seamless ability to purchase, stake, receive rewards, and transfer $Coq across different networks.

 ## Project Setup Guide